robtweed/ewdDOM/README.md

 transform and modify the document via the DOM APIs, and it is straightforward to walk the DOM tree and carry out actions (or output data) based on the information found while traversing the DOM.

-The EWD DOM is actually the core of the [http://www.mgateway.com/ewd.html](EWD Ajax/Mobile web application development framework) and is the key to the power and flexibility of EWD.
+The EWD DOM is actually the core of the [EWD Ajax/Mobile web application development framework](http://www.mgateway.com/ewd.html) and is the key to the power and flexibility of EWD.
 It has been re-implemented and made available for Node.js for two reasons:

  - as a useful standalone product in its own right